Cardiology Rapid Access Clinics

 Ingrid Barker

 A qualified social worker, Ingrid has over 25 years of NHS board level experience.
-This has included roles as Chair at Gloucestershire Health and Care NHS Foundation Trust, Group Chair of Gloucestershire Care Services NHS Trust and ²gether NHS Foundation Trust and as a Non-Executive Director of NHS Gloucestershire Primary Care Trust.
+This has included roles as Chair at Gloucestershire Health and Care NHS Foundation Trust, Joint Chair of Gloucestershire Care Services NHS Trust and ²gether NHS Foundation Trust and as a Non-Executive Director of NHS Gloucestershire Primary Care Trust.
 She is also an active Governor at the University of Gloucestershire.

 Ingrid’s drive and commitment to the provision of high-quality services, accessible to all, is evidenced in her national policy and service redevelopment roles, notably leading on the transformation of mental health services community provision.
 She was also a Trustee and Board member of NHS Providers between 2013 and 2021, elected to represent Community Trusts across England.